kimjisena/stormerjs/README.md

 # Stormer - Declarative 2D drawing and animation
 ## About Stormer
-Stormer (named after *Loki Stormbringer*, a character in Daniel Suarez's *Daemon* series) is a JavaScript library that wraps over the HTML5 Canvas API.
+Stormer (named after *Loki Stormbringer*, a character in Dan Suarez's *Daemon* series) is a JavaScript library that wraps over the HTML5 Canvas API.
 It enables declarative drawing by recording "intents" and replaying them later.
 Stormer currently supports 2D drawing and animation.

 ## Quick start
 You can install Stormer using the package manager of your choice.